 Gearhart is a decidedly white-collar city, with fully 85.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gearhart is a city of professionals, managers, and service providers.
 There are especially a lot of people living in Gearhart who work in management occupations (13.24%), office and administrative support (10.61%), and business and financial occupations (9.08%).

-Telecommuters are a relatively large percentage of the workforce: 18.70% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gearhart telecommute to their jobs.
+Overall, about 18.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Gearhart is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.